Hussi503/Interview-Questions/Kubernetes/Day-1.md

 ### 🔴 6.
 How does Kubernetes help with reliability?

-**"Kubernetes improves application reliability through self-healing, replication, health checks, rolling updates, auto-scaling, and automatic workload rescheduling.
+Kubernetes improves application reliability through self-healing, replication, health checks, rolling updates, auto-scaling, and automatic workload rescheduling.

 If a pod crashes, Kubernetes recreates it automatically.
 If a node fails, workloads are rescheduled to healthy nodes.

-This ensures applications remain available with minimal manual intervention."**
+This ensures applications remain available with minimal manual intervention.

 ---